Computing education: Curriculum

-As with most disciplines, computer science benefits from using different tools and strategies at different points in a student's development to ensure they get the most out of the teaching.
-Visual programming languages like Scratch and MIT App Inventor are effective in elementary and middle schools as a good introduction to how programming languages function with a simple and easy to understand block-based programming structure.
-Once students have gotten a grasp for the very basics of programming through these languages, usually teachers will move on to an easy to use text-based programming language, such as Python, where syntax is much simpler compared to more complex languages.
-Generally, students are taught with languages that are popular among professional businesses and programmers so that they can become familiar with languages actually used in the workforce.
+Computing education benefits from using different tools and strategies at different points in a student's development, ensuring they get the most out of the teaching.
+Visual programming languages, such as Scratch and MIT App Inventor, are effective in elementary and middle schools as an introduction to how programming languages function, using a block-based programming structure.
+Once students have understood the basics of programming through these languages, teachers move on to an easy-to-use text-based programming language, such as Python, where syntax is simpler compared to more complex languages.
+Generally, students are taught with languages that are used among professional businesses and programmers so that they can become familiar with languages used in the workforce.
 Thus, in high school and college, classes tend to focus on more complex uses of Python as well as other languages such as Java, C++, and HTML.
-Despite this, it isn't completely necessary to focus on the most popular or used coding languages as much of computer science is built off of learning good coding practices that can be applied to any language in some form.

 Teaching methods

 Effective teaching methods in computer science often differ from that of other subjects as the standard slideshow and textbook format often used in schools has been found to be less effective compared to standard academic subjects.
 Due to the problem-solving nature of computer science, a kind of problem focused curriculum has been found to be the most effective, giving students puzzles, games, or small programs to interact with and create.
 Rather than applying techniques or strategies learned to tests or quizzes, students must use material learned in class to complete the programs and show they are following the class.
 On top of this, it has been found that developing teaching methods that seek to improve and guide students problem-solving and creative abilities tend to help them succeed in computer science and other classes.
 The problem-solving aspect of computer science education is often the hardest part to deal with as many students can struggle with the concept, especially when it is likely they have not had to apply in such a way before this point.

 Another recent development is the rise of online coding courses and coding bootcamps.
 Due to the nature of computer science as a discipline, there are many who realize there interest for it only later in life, or maybe it wasn't widely available when they attend high school or college.
 These opportunities often involve rigorous courses that are more geared to getting people ready for the workforce rather than a more academic focus.
 Coding bootcamps have become a great way for people to break out into the computer science market without having to go to school all over again.